GVU Graduate Student Awards Program

-The GVU Center seeks top graduate students to help shape cutting-edge research that is focused on how people can use computing technology in understanding and improving their daily lives.
-The Foley Scholars program is the center’s highest award for student excellence in research contributions to computing.
-This year, the Folar Scholars Program celebrates its 10th anniversary.
-Over the program’s 10-year history, it has recognized more than 25 graduate students for their achievements.
-These scholars are among the GVU Center’s best and brightest students and alumni who have gone on to win further accolades in industry and academia.
+The GVU Center seeks top graduate students to help shape cutting edge research focused on how people can use computing technology in understanding and improving their daily lives.
+The Foley Scholars program is the center's highest award for student excellence in research contributions to computing.

-The GVU Center Foley Scholars Finalists for 2017 below have been chosen from a talented and diverse group of applicants representing research programs from across Georgia Tech.
-Finalists are selected for their research vision and the potential impact of their work.
 The Foley Scholarship includes a $5,000 award and gives students more visibility for their research and potential new collaborative opportunities.
-The recipients of the scholarship will be announced in October at a special ceremony.
 The scholarship is supported by donor gifts to the James D. Foley GVU Center Endowment.
 The endowment was started in honor of James D. Foley, a professor of Interactive Computing, pioneer in the field of Human-Computer Interaction, and a continuing influence in the lives and research of students and faculty in the GVU Center.

-The endowment also supports the GVU Distinguished Master's Student Award, in its third year, and recognizes excellence in research by master's students.
+The endowment also supports the GVU Distinguished Master's Student Award and recognizes excellence in research by master's students.
 These graduate students play critical roles in many of the labs and projects affiliated with GVU and are an essential part of the research community.
 The GVU Dinstinguished Master's Student Award is given to an MS student actively involved in a GVU-related research project.
 Each year, one student will be selected as the recipient; the award carries a $1,000 prize.
-Applicants must be entering the 2nd year (or later) of their Masters degree program as of each fall term, be in good standing with Georgia Tech, and be actively doing research with the GVU Center (e.g. working with GVU-affiliated faculty in GVU-related research areas).
-Applicants must be currently enrolled or on an internship at the time of application, and with an expectation to be enrolled at least throughout the following academic year.
-Citizens, permanent residents, and international students are eligible to apply.